Generic selectors

 Funding and Grants

-Calisen Impact Charitable Trust – grants up to £10,000 – 2nd round deadline 31st March 2026– 3rd round applications from 31 March to 30th June / 4th round applications from 1 July to 30 September.
+Calisen Impact Charitable Trust – grants up to £10,000 – Deadline 30th June / 4th round applications from 1 July to 30 September.

 The trust supports UK registered charities working towards a sustainable, inclusive future.
 We fund projects that deliver positive environmental, social, or wellbeing outcomes.
 Applications are open year-round with quarterly funding rounds.